glenlovett/glenlovett.github.io/_posts/biking/2016-05-22-todays-visual-recap.markdown

 ![screenshot](https://raw.githubusercontent.com/glenlovett/glenlovett.github.io/master/assets/IMG_20160522_174252082.jpg)
-*Arrived at my campground, the first "KOA", Kampgrounds of America, I've ever stayed at.
-It's really nice, and my probative site (there was also RV spaces) is across a little brook, which an employee crossed in an ATV to show me to.
-I wisely *walked* my bike across the bridge.*
+*Arrived at my campground, the first KOA, or 'Kampgrounds of America', I've ever stayed at.
+It's really nice, and my "primative" site (there was also RV spaces) is across a cool brook, which an employee crossed in an ATV to show me to.
+I wisely just walked my bike across the bridge.*

 ![screenshot](https://raw.githubusercontent.com/glenlovett/glenlovett.github.io/master/assets/IMG_20160522_181707707.jpg)